 - a.
 The total number of district employees compensated in the last pay period of the District's fiscal year as 5. - b.
-The total number of independent contractors to whom nonemployee compensation was paid in the last month of the district's fiscal year as 19. - c.
-All compensation earned by or awarded to employees, whether paid or accrued, regardless of contingency as \$9,800. - d.
-All compensation earned by or awarded to nonemployee independent contractors, whether paid or accrued, regardless of contingency as \$1,261,041. - e.
+The total number of independent contractors to whom nonemployee compensation was paid in the last month of the district's fiscal year as 15. - c.
+All compensation earned by or awarded to employees, whether paid or accrued, regardless of contingency as \$10,800. - d.
+All compensation earned by or awarded to nonemployee independent contractors, whether paid or accrued, regardless of contingency as \$1,446,437 - e.
 The District does not have any construction projects with a total cost of at least \$65,000 that are scheduled to begin on or after October 1 of the fiscal year being reported. - f.
-The District did not amend its final adopted budget under Section 189.016(6), Florida Statutes.
+The District amended its final adopted budget under Section 189.016(6), Florida Statutes, as included on page 24.